New Orleans Jazz Museum

 Exhibits

 Visitors to the New Orleans Jazz Museum have access to a series of rotating exhibits on themes relating to jazz history and culture.
-Current exhibits include: ‘New Orleans Stomp: The Centennial of King Oliver’s Groundbreaking 1923 Recordings’, ‘Drumsville: Evolution of the New Orleans Beat,’ ‘I Found My Thrill: The Music and Artistry of Fats Domino and Dave Bartholomew,’ ‘Face Value: The Illusions of Power and Money,’ and ‘Exit Stage Right: Zack Smith’s Festival Portraits.’
-With listening stations, films, instruments, a recording studio, and dance floor, each exhibit is intentionally designed to personally engage each visitor.
+Current exhibits include: ‘Congo Square to the World: Early Jazz in New Orleans’, ‘It All Started In Jane Alley: Louis Armstrong in New Orleans’, ‘New Orleans Stomp: The Centennial of King Oliver’s Groundbreaking 1923 Recordings’, ‘Drumsville: Evolution of the New Orleans Beat,’ ‘I Found My Thrill: The Music and Artistry of Fats Domino and Dave Bartholomew,’ and ‘Face Value: The Illusions of Power and Money.’
+With listening stations, instruments, photographs, artwork, and more, each exhibit is intentionally designed to personally engage each visitor.
 All exhibits listed are open to the public.

 “…Heads you Lose” coin - a double-headed fine silver coin for the year 2020.
 This coin speaks to the tools of the trade for a trickster, like a gambler’s stacked deck, this is a dishonest object for a post-truth culture.
 This coin illustrates how Patriarchal culture has gamed the system forever.